 It is absolutely appalling some of the reactions that my mom receives when she tells people I am living in Colombia now.

 Like I am here to do drugs or go camping with the FARC!
 Actually, I’m not into the whole greasy, smelly “I’ll tie you to a tree in the jungle” type.
 Well its no skin off my chin, I can be pretty flexible, but I don’t have to indulge in criminal activities in order to chill out in a tropical paradise.
 It sucks that people still have so many preconceptions in a world that has become globalized beyond just the internet.
 I’ll stick to skinny dipping.

 BUT If you really are ignorant and close minded please, go to yahoo.com and read about Britney Spears latest haircut.
 If you are still actually reading my blog and giggling a bit at my tall stories and “gringo jokes” then open your mind and consider a world outside of McDonalds, The GOP, and all that “I just want to live a normal life bullshit.”

-Stay tuned for more adventures of my crazy life in Colombia as an English Teacher!!!
+Stay tuned for more skinny dipping adventures.
+This is my crazy life in Colombia as an English Teacher and intrepid traveler!!!